Guidance on Night Sedation

 - Routine prescribing of night sedation is undesirable.

 - Consider rectifiable causes of insomnia e.g. depression, pain, drugs (e.g. decongestants, theophylline, steroids or selective serotonin reuptake inhibitors (SSRIs) taken late in the day).

 - Discuss advantages and disadvantages of night sedation with patient.

-zopiclone 3.75-7.5mg at night, preferably in the 'once only' part of the prescription form - see cautions below.
+- Prescribe zopiclone 3.75-7.5mg at night, preferably as 'once only' on the prescription form or on HEPMA (hospital electronic prescribing medicines administration) - see cautions below.